connectomicslab/connectomemapper3/paper/paper.md

   rfMRI / EEG dataset structured according to the BIDS standard, by interfacing with a number of widely adopted neuroimaging tools.
 It has been developed around different principles and characteristics that are highlighted right after.

-\textbf{A new Lausanne parcellation scheme for multi-scale connectome mapping.}

 \textbf{A flexible workflow in the BIDS ecosystem for integrative multi-modal human connectome analyses.} CMP3 is and implements pipelines that maps the structural and